Josh Morgerman

-Joshua Morgerman is an American businessman, storm chaser, and TV personality best known for his multitude of tropical cyclone chases.
+Joshua Morgerman (born January 21, 1970) is an American businessman, storm chaser, TV personality, and field correspondent best known for his multitude of tropical cyclone chases.
 Born in 1970, he developed an interest in meteorology at an early age.
 After graduating from Harvard University in 1992, he co-founded the digital advertising company Symblaze in 1999.
 His storm chasing career began in earnest in 2005 with Hurricane Wilma in Florida.

 With no formal education in meteorology, all his experience comes from the chases.
-In all of the years he has been chasing, Morgerman has intercepted 73 tropical cyclones including Typhoon Haiyan in 2013, Hurricane Patricia in 2015, and Hurricane Dorian in 2019, all of which were amongst the 15 strongest tropical systems recorded on Earth during the modern satellite era.
-In total, he has successfully entered the eye of 48 hurricane-force tropical cyclones, with the strongest being Hurricane Dorian since he did not fully cross paths with the eye of Haiyan.
+In all the years he has been chasing, Morgerman has intercepted 87 tropical cyclones, including Category 5 storms Hurricane Dean in 2007, Typhoon Haiyan in 2013, Hurricane Patricia in 2015, Typhoon Mangkhut and Hurricane Michael in 2018, Hurricane Dorian in 2019, and Hurricane Melissa in 2025.
+In total, he has successfully entered the eye of 60 hurricane-force tropical cyclones, with the strongest being Hurricane Melissa.
+Morgerman has also chased cyclones across 14 different countries or territories, but primarily in the United States and Mexico.